Part 1: The Au Sable River: The Lifeblood of the Twin Communities of Au Sable and Oscoda, Michigan

 But even before the river reached the “Dead Au Sable” channel, it wound around in a series of curves and turns in a frustrated effort to reach the lake.
 A section of Oscoda referred to as Hull’s Island was originally a large ox-bow bend in the river that curved to the north, east, south and west, before the river was able to break through to Lake Huron.
 It is almost as if the river were a large snake that twisted and turned repeatedly, looking for an opening in an impenetrable barrier, before it was able to find a path to the lake.
 This twisting, turning feature of the river as it neared the lake directly affected the development of lumbering operations in Au Sable and Oscoda.

 The Au Sable River is the largest and longest river emptying into the western shore of Lake Huron.
 Its mouth is located between Saginaw, some eighty miles to the south, and the Straights of Mackinac, some hundred and fifty miles to the north.
 The best-known lumbering river on the eastern side of the state is the Saginaw River, long famous in lumbering song and legend.
-The Saginaw River itself is actually relatively short; its lumbering fame resulted from the lumber brought into it primarily by the much longer Tittabawassee River, which extends from Saginaw well north into the central highlands of Michigan’s lower peninsula.
+The Saginaw River itself is actually relatively short, only about ten miles long; its lumbering fame resulted from the lumber brought into it primarily by the much longer rivers which fed into it, including the Tittabawassee River, which extends from Saginaw well north into the central highlands of Michigan’s lower peninsula.
 Other rivers also feed the Saginaw, including the Shiawassee, the Flint, and the Cass Rivers, but these relatively short rivers brought fewer logs to the Saginaw lumber mills than the Tittabawassee.
 Most of the lumber processed on the Saginaw came from the forest lands bordering the Tittabawassee and its smaller tributary, the Tobacco River.
 Certainly the lumbering history of Michigan can be said to have begun with the pioneering sawmill cities of Saginaw and Bay City.
 But once the pine trees that fed the sawmills of the Saginaw began to thin out, the lumbering interests looked farther north, first to the regions north of Saginaw, and then eventually to Michigan’s upper peninsula.

 The Au Sable River was recognized early as an important avenue to lumbering prosperity.
 It was almost perfectly suited to the needs of the lumbermen.
 Long, relatively wide, and modestly deep, meandering through miles and miles of tall red pine and white pine trees, it was the perfect transportation system for bringing the cut logs out of the Michigan forests to the sawmills that soon developed in the town of Au Sable.
 Although one source says that the length of the river from Grayling to Oscoda is 129 miles, that distance would have been much longer in the lumbering days, before six power dams were erected on the river in the early 1900s.
 The ponds that were created by these dams eliminated many of the winding curves that were a part of the river’s original path.
 Its winding route to Lake Huron assisted the lumbermen as much as it hindered them, for while its curving course required more time to bring the logs down the river, it also allowed them to access the river from a variety of directions and provided a greater number of locations for logs to be stacked alongside the river as it wound through the wooded lands that bordered the river.